LaNaScripts/A3EAI/Editor Tool/readme.txt

 8. Find and open the folder that contains the name you assigned in Step 6.

 9. Paste the init.sqf file inside this folder.

+For more details on using the Editor Tool, visit the A3EAI Wikia site here: http://a3eai.wikia.com/wiki/A3EAI_Editor_Tool